 Mini Window Motor/Energizer with eight Magnet rotor

 Introducing the upgraded mini window motor that features an enlarged and fully enclosed rotor with eight magnets which allows for more power and faster rotations.
 The 3/16" x 6" shaft is hard pressed through the rotor allowing for more torque than the original model.
-It can be ordered with 1 or 4 coils and circuits assembled or not.
+It can be ordered with 1 or 4 coils and circuits mostly assembled.
+All that is needed is to solder the coil wires to the circuit board and mount the coils to the motor frame.
 The circuit is transistor switched with a bifilar trigger coil.
 It is now protected with gas discharge tubes in case the charging battery becomes disconnected.
 The user must position the coil(s) as desired for maximum speed/torch and avoid having them rub against the rotor.

 This Energizer produces negative energy charging in the secondary charging battery.
 Negative energy is a relative concept that has opposite characteristics to positive energy which people are used to working with.
 It is not current flow that is measured in Amperes.
 It is instantaneous and converges into the surface areas of the negative path of the wires and battery plates surface area.
 Because of that the better and bigger the connection/wire and charging batteries the more total energy is produced on the negative path of the circuit.
 Negative charging is not a change of polarity but a fundamentally different kind of charging.
 The lead acid battery changes over time/cycles.
 In time the batteries can continue to charge sometime after the motor is turned off.
 Because of this adding rest periods between operation (or even between individual pulses as in a motor with longer off times) creates greater efficiency.
 Once the batteries stop charging they will begin to discharge.
 So negatively charged batteries are meant to be used soon after charging.